When you buy or sell your home, you will need an expert solicitor to act on your behalf.

 We offer a hands-on, friendly and personal service from our offices in Wimbledon and Epsom.
 We deal with property all over the UK, with a special focus on our local areas, South West London and Surrey.

-We recognise that buying or selling your home can be a stressful time.
-From the outset, you will enjoy direct contact by phone or by email with a dedicated member of our team.
-He or she will deal with your file on a day-to-day basis, providing reassurance and keeping you informed at every stage of the transaction.
+Buying or selling your home can be a stressful time.
+From the outset, you will enjoy direct contact by phone or by email with a dedicated member of our team who will deal with your file on a day-to-day basis, providing reassurance and keeping you informed at every stage of the transaction.
 We will always talk to you in clear terms and will avoid the use of complicated legal jargon.

 Our in-depth local knowledge and strong relationships with estate agents and developers means our clients come back to us time and again.
 Many of our new clients are referred by existing clients and other professionals.